 DRUNK DRIVER TEENAGER CAR ACCIDENT INJURY – MN LAWYERS

 Wright County District Court Judge Steve Halsey recently wrote in a blog post that he has never seen such overwhelming anguish and sorrow as that expressed at a criminal sentencing hearing by families of a victim killed in a motor vehicle collision involving a teenage drunk driver.
-The driver’s family is also devastated by the consequences to the driver.
+The driver’s family was also devastated by the consequences to the driver.
 Our top car accident lawyers have represented many people and their family in cases against teenage drivers who are drunk or texting while driving.

 The judge also notes that teenagers in Minnesota are only 8 percent of licensed drivers, but account for 14 percent of auto collisions.
 Nationwide, one in five teen drivers aged 16 is involved in a car accident.
 Here are some frightening statistics (as of 2015):